 I like stories.
 A lot.
 I’ve always thought of myself as a kind of a story teller (and an aspiring comic book author), and I see a critical place for storytelling in research, writing, and teaching.
 The online student publication I started with a handful of stories in Toronto in 2012 is a project that combines storytelling and a sense of place, and one way that I encourage students to tell more critical and reflexive stories about themselves and about the world they inhabit.
 See On the Move: an undergraduate journal of creative geographies.

-My PhD research had involved a critical study of South Korean and Korean American evangelical Christian missionaries engaged in what I call “purpose-driven travel.”
+My first book project was a critical study of South Korean and Korean American evangelical Christian missionaries engaged in what I call “purpose-driven travel.”
 These overseas religious missions are not just about proselytizing and persuading others.
 For many people involved, missions are also an affordable and accessible way to travel and see the world, and in the process, they become more invested in their religious subjectivity—as caring, self-sacrificing, and purposive Christians and traveling subjects.
-Missions actually produce missionaries, rather than new converts.
-I’m interested in how missionaries are cultivated as affective subjects through religious, humanitarian, and development projects throughout the world.
-There’s a certain saviour complex, for sure, but based on research and field work in China, Uganda, and Tanzania in addition to South Korea, U.S., and Canada, I can also say that personal experiences of devastating loss and poverty and sentimental narratives of gratitude and indebtedness play a huge role in animating overseas missions.
-All this is going into my first book manuscript to be completed (fingers crossed) soon.
+Missions produce missionaries, rather than new converts.
+My newer projects concern urban religious aspirations, queer left politics, activism and protest cultures in Korea.

-You can reach me at judy.han AT utoronto.ca or through the contact form.
+You can reach me at judyhan AT ucla.edu or through the contact form.